 Many common business processes require the use of restricted tables in Dynamics 365.
 If you intend to edit, delete, or create data within these restricted tables, specific Dynamics 365 licenses are required for dual write integration.
 These restricted tables are all available within multiple Dynamics 365 subscriptions or plans and are outlined below:

 As is apparent in the table, the use of dual write with restricted tables requires a specific Dynamics 365 license or plan.
 Fortunately, if your business already has licenses for these applications, you will not need to spend extra for dual write.
 Businesses can implement dual write to realize near real-time bidirectional data sharing once they acquire licenses to edit these restricted tables.
-However, a dual write licensing does not include implementation.
+However, dual write licensing does not include implementation.
 Most businesses will need to bring in external help during the implementation process.
 A Microsoft Partner, such as Avantiico can assist your business with this.
 We have experience with dual write integrations and can take care of the development work required to get you started!
+For more background, our blog explains the benefits of implementing dual write and explains how dual write can be used in the prospect-to-cash process.

 Book a free meeting and let us have a look at your opportunities with Microsoft Solutions